 Requirements for Growing St. John’s Wort and Care

-Soil: St. John’s wort can actually grow in a variety of soil types but grows best in well drained, moderately moist, sandy and slightly acidic soil.
+Soil: St. John’s wort can grow in a variety of soil types but grows best in well-drained, moderately moist, sandy and slightly acidic soil.

-A fertilizer is rarely needed when growing St. John’s wort and only if the soil is of a very poor quality.
-However, a compost can be used before planting.
+Fertilizer is rarely needed when growing St. John’s wort and only if the soil is of very poor quality.
+However, compost can be used before planting.

-The most common ones are the Klamath beetle (Chrysolina beetle) that feeds on the plant and the fungal disease anthacnose which shows up on the plant as rusty leaves and stems.
+The most common ones are the Klamath beetle (Chrysolina beetle) that feeds on the plant and the fungal disease anthracnose which shows up on the plant as rusty leaves and stems.